-The Fourth Amendment uses the terms searches and seizures and covered rummaging into people's papers and trespassing.
-However, technology challenged this approach.
+The Fourth Amendment uses the terms “searches and seizures” to cover rummaging into people's papers and trespassing.
+However, technology has challenged this approach.
 At first, in Olmstead v.
-United States, the Supreme Court held that wiretap does not violate the Fourth Amendment, since it does not involve entry upon premises.
+United States, the Supreme Court held that wiretaps do not violate the Fourth Amendment, since they do not involve entry upon premises.
 Yet, in 1967 the Supreme Court in Katz v.
-United States, narrowed the permissible scope of surveillance under the Fourth Amendment and declared that Olmstead was a mistake.
-Whereas the Court previously applied the Fourth Amendment only to a physical trespass, it now declared that it protects people, not places.
-The current approach to applying the Fourth Amendment thus emerges from the concurring opinion of Justice John Harlan in Katz.
+United States narrowed the permissible scope of surveillance under the Fourth Amendment and declared Olmstead was a mistake.
+Whereas the Court previously applied the Fourth Amendment only to physical trespass, it now declared that it protects people, not places.
+The current approach to application of the Fourth Amendment thus emerges from the concurring opinion of Justice John Harlan in Katz.
 Accordingly, the Fourth Amendment should regulate whenever a person exhibits an "actual (subjective) expectation of privacy that society is prepared to recognize as 'reasonable'".
 This approach is the "reasonable expectation to privacy test".
 The goal of this test was to permit the Fourth Amendment to respond to changing technology .

-(2) The Third Party Doctrine – No Reasonable Expectation to Information Held By Third Parties
+(2) The Third-Party Doctrine – No Reasonable Expectation to Information Held by Third Parties

-A prominent exception to the test of reasonable expectations to privacy that was outlined in Katz v.
-United States, is the third-party doctrine — a constitutional rule that permits the state to access business records and transactional data about company’s consumers without constituting a Fourth Amendment “search.”
-If information is possessed or known by third parties, then, for purposes of the Fourth Amendment, an individual lacks a reasonable expectation of privacy in the information.
+A prominent exception to the test of reasonable expectation to privacy that was outlined in Katz v.
+United States is the third-party doctrine: a constitutional rule that permits the state to access business records and transactional data about a company’s consumers without constituting a Fourth Amendment “search.”
+If information is possessed or known by third parties, then, for the purposes of the Fourth Amendment, an individual lacks reasonable expectation of privacy regarding the information.

-This doctrine crafted by the Supreme court in the 1970's.
+This doctrine was crafted by the Supreme Court in the 1970's.
 In United States v.
-Miller, law enforcement officials sought a bank consumer's financial records, issuing subpoenas to Mitch Miller’s bank to obtain “all records of [his] accounts.”
+Miller, law enforcement officials sought the financial records of a bank customer named Mitch Miller, issuing subpoenas to his bank to obtain “all records of [his] accounts.”
 Without advising Miller, the bank turned over his incriminating records to the government.
-Miller argued that under the Fourth Amendment the government should have gotten a warrant before obtaining the record.
-Holding that Miller had no reasonable expectation of privacy in the bank records, the Court explained that Miller had “voluntarily conveyed” the records to the bank and that the information was “exposed to their employees in the ordinary course of business.”
+Miller argued that under the Fourth Amendment the government was required to obtain a warrant before receiving the record.
+Holding that Miller had no reasonable expectation of privacy regarding the bank records, the Court explained that Miller had “voluntarily conveyed” the records to the bank and that the information was “exposed to their employees in the ordinary course of business.”
 The Court thus extended the third-party doctrine beyond conversations to encompass business records.

-Three years later, the third-party doctrine was expanded in Smith v.
+Three years later, the third-party doctrine was further expanded in Smith v.
 Maryland.
-The Supreme court held that the Fourth Amendment didn't apply to pen registers- devices that recorded the phone number a person dials, rejecting that there is subjective, or reasonable objective expectation to privacy in such cases.
-Court concluded that because people expose their phone number to the phone company with the capacity to record the information, they assume the risk that the numbers dialed would be turned over to the police by sending it to the phone company.
-Thus, the information could not be protected by the Fourth Amendment.
-Thus, the Fourth Amendment does not protect bank transactions, phone contacts and other records maintained by third parties.
-Scholars criticized the third-party doctrine for failing to comprehend the concept of confidentiality – a well-known concept of promise.
-As the following section explains, recently the Supreme court called into question the third-party doctrine and in fact, turned it upside down.
+The Supreme Court held that the Fourth Amendment didn't apply to pen registers, devices that record the phone number a person dials, denying that there is a subjective, or reasonable objective expectation, to privacy in such cases.
+The Court concluded that since people expose their phone number to the phone company, which has the capacity to record the information, they undertake a risk that the numbers dialed will be turned over to the police.
+Thus, the information is not protected by the Fourth Amendment.
+Therefore, the Fourth Amendment does not protect bank transactions, phone contacts and other records maintained by third parties.
+Scholars have criticized the third-party doctrine for failing to comprehend the concept of confidentiality – a well-known concept of promise.
+As the following section explains, recently the Supreme Court called the third-party doctrine into question and in fact, narrowed it substantially.

-(3) Shifting the approach to the Fourth Amendment: Carpenter v.
+(3) Shifting the Approach to the Fourth Amendment: Carpenter v.
 United States